paruelain/icpc-teamnote/README.md

 sudo apt-get install texlive-fonts-recommended
 ```

-or install  tex live for windows
+or install texlive / miktek for windows

 ## How to build